-After Peru secured its independence in 1824 (see p.
-5 of History and Myth), successive governments attempted to expand the school system, with Simón Bolívar (see p.
-5 of History and Myth) mandating the creation of teacher's colleges in every provincial capital.
+After Peru secured its independence in 1824 (see History and Myth), successive governments attempted to expand the school system, with Simón Bolívar (see History and Myth) mandating the creation of teacher's colleges in every provincial capital.
 Nevertheless, political instability hindered significant educational development during the first years of independence.

-The governments of Ramón Castilla (1845-51 and 1855-62) were the first to advance and consolidate public education under the supervision of local governments (see p.
-6 of History and Myth).
+The governments of Ramón Castilla (1845-51 and 1855-62) were the first to advance and consolidate public education under the supervision of local governments (see History and Myth).
 During this time, the central government mandated the creation of a uniform public school system composed of primary, secondary, and university levels.
 It also implemented identical primary-level curricula for boys and girls nationwide.
 Further, the government hired European professors to standardize Peruvian government.
 As such, part of the national budget was designated for education, notably focusing on teachers' salaries.
 Laws in 1920 and 1941 increased funding for education at the national level and mandated the development of agricultural and industrial studies courses for the establishment of vocational training programs.

-In 1905, the government introduced additional educational reforms, expanding primary school access in rural areas and bringing education under the control of the central, instead of municipal, the educational system (see p.
-9-10 of History and Myth).
-The former launched a series of campaigns to decrease illiteracy rates.
-The latter recognized the right of indigenous Quechua and Aymara (see p.
-13 of Political and Social Relations) students to be taught in their native languages and sought to codify values and principles of gender equality in the educational system.
+In 1905, the government introduced additional educational reforms, expanding primary school access in rural areas and bringing education under the control of the central, instead of municipal, launched a series of campaigns to decrease illiteracy rates.
+The latter recognized the right of indigenous Quechua and Aymara (see Political and Social Relations) students to be taught in their native languages and sought to codify values and principles of gender equality in the educational system.

-The first administration of Belaunde Terry (1962-68) and the subsequent military junta (1968-75) undertook major changes to
+The first administration of Belaunde Terry (1962-68) and the subsequent military junta (1968-75) undertook major changes to the educational system (see History and Myth).
+The former